Cristiane de Morais Smith: Other

-Morais Smith grew up in Paraguaçu Paulista, a village 500 km from Sao Paulo Brazil.
+Morais Smith grew up in Paraguaçu Paulista, a village 500 km from São Paulo, Brazil.
 She was thirteen years old when she decided to become a physicist.

 Morais Smith is fluent in Portuguese (her native language), English, French, Italian, German, Spanish, and Dutch.

 In September 2002, Morais Smith married Stefan Lehner, a Swiss designer.

 Morais Smith was featured in a Dutch newspaper article in 2018 for her work on chiral superconductors where the pairing function has a chirality e.g. $p_x + ip_y$.
 In layered chiral superconductors there is a geometric Meissner effect, which is a variation on the Meissner effect.

 Honors and awards

 In 2001, Morais Smith was awarded a "Professeur Boursier du Fond National Suisse" or Swiss National Science Foundation Professorship for a project entitled Spontaneous formation of charge patterns in two-dimensional strongly interacting electron systems.

 This prize is awarded to only 2 or 3 researchers per year, and holds a monetary award of more than one million Swiss Francs.

-Morais Smith received a People’s Republic of China 'High-End Foreign Expert' Professorship in 2014 and 2015 at the Wilczek Quantum Center, awarded by the State Administration of Foreign Experts Affairs.
+Morais Smith received a People's Republic of China 'High-End Foreign Expert' Professorship in 2014 and 2015 at the Wilczek Quantum Center, awarded by the State Administration of Foreign Experts Affairs.

 In 2016, the Hamburg Centre for Ultrafast Imaging (CUI) awarded its Dresselhaus Prize to Morais Smith for "her outstanding contribution to the understanding of topological phases in two-dimensional atomic and electronic systems".

 In 2019, the European Physical Society awarded Morais Smith its EPS Emmy Noether Distinction "for her outstanding contributions to the theory of condensed matter systems and ultracold atoms to unveil novel quantum states of matter."
 The EPS Emmy Noether Distinction for Women in Physics, established in 2013, is awarded "to enhance the recognition of noteworthy women physicists with a strong connection to Europe through nationality or work," particularly those who are "role models that will help to attract women to a career in physics."